Lifecycle of an incident

 What type of status information can I find on the dashboard home page?

-The Google Maps Public Status Dashboard provides status information on services that are part of Google Maps Platform.
-Status indicators include one of the following:
+The Google Maps Public Status Dashboard provides information on APIs and services that are part of Google Maps Platform.
+If there is an active incident, information will be posted here for each specific API and service within Google Maps Platform.
+Status indicators are always shown, representing the overall health for each API and service, from one of the following:

 - Service Outage: A production system or service is down.
 Workaround is not available or is not easily implemented.